 It is believed that testers should have good relationships with developers.
-How much do developers differ from testers?
+How much do software developers differ from testers and QA engineers?
 They are often considered to be totally opposite units in the tech world, but if to take a closer look you will see that they are more alike than you have ever imagined.
 They have lots of similar features.

-Let’s take a look to the features most appreciated by developer while cooperation with testers.
+Let’s take a look at the features most appreciated by the developers while cooperation with testers:

 The following are the traits most valued by developers: